 Support Services / Sports Facilities Building

-This recently constructed building also incorporates a range of environmental measures which are similar to the new teaching facilities.
+This building also incorporates a range of environmental measures which are similar to the new teaching facilities.
 These include rainwater harvesting and low energy lighting with movement and daylight sensors.
 In addition the building is also heated via the biomass district heating system.
-As with the new teaching facilities, sustainability and waste minimisation measures were also integrated into the building process.
+As with Sir Emrys Jones Centre and Rural Innovation Centre, sustainability and waste minimisation measures were also integrated into the building process.

 Renewable Energy Technologies

 The library, Parkinson Lecture Theatre and support services/sports building, as well as the Sir Emrys Jones Centre and Garner Block teaching facilities are heated via a biomass district heating system.
+The Rural Innovation Centre is powered by photovoltaic panels and an air source heat pump.
 An air source heat pump is also used for heating and hot water in the sports pavilion.